xeoncross/got/README.md

 This comment is removed by `html/template` in the final output, but tells `got` to load this child template inside `mobilelayout.html`.

+## Subfolders

+Simple sites can easily fit everything under the `pages`, `includes`, and `layouts` namespaces.
+However, for better organization of your HTML snippets you can also use subfolders.
+For example, you might have custom sidebar modules you wish to isolate to their own files.
+Including items in subfolders (and beyond) is as easy as regular files.
+Imagine you had the following file:

+    /templates/includes/sidebar/active_users.html

+You can access this in your templates using the string `includes/sidebar/active_users`.

 ## Benchmarks